Federal courthouse facade

 These resources were created by Toni De Lanoy after her firsthand experience navigating the federal criminal justice system and serving time in a federal prison camp.

 Many individuals and families leave the courtroom without a clear explanation of what happens next.
 Questions about designation timelines, surrender preparation, sentence credits, and the transition into federal custody are often left unanswered.
+Federal Sentence Help was created to provide clear, practical information so people can better understand the process and prepare for what lies ahead.
+That experience is what shaped the tools and guides available throughout this site.

 What Became Clear Inside Federal Prison